BioinfoNet/MyFirstFork/README.md

 Instituition:JKUAT

 i am at the OpenScienceKE to...
-UoN.Having fun here
+UoN.Having fun here.
+I am getting on well.